The GitLab Technical Writing team collaborates with developers, product managers, and the community to develop product documentation.

 Writer can be pinged on issues or merge requests and begin participating.

-If taking extended PTO (more than one week), Technical Writer should consider using the Technical Writer
+If taking extended PTO (one week or more), Technical Writers and Managers should use the Technical Writer

 coverage issue.